slviajero/tinybasic/MANUAL.md

 Tutorial programs: hello.bas and table.bas.

 BASIC I/O is stream based.
 Streams are numbered.
 The console I/O on a POSIX system or Serial on an Arduino is stream number 1.
-Other prefefined stream numbers are 2 for display and 16 for files.
+Other prefefined stream numbers are 2 for displays, 4 for secondary serial and 16 for files.
 Please look at the file I/O section and the hardware driver chapter for more information.

 Printing to a display would be done with